Cleanups To Date

 • Registration is required

-• Meet Up Location: Please meet us at the base of the stairs to Cowell Beach, on the right side of the wharf entrance.
+• Meet Up Location: Please meet us at the base of the stairs to Cowell Beach.

 • Facilities & Accessibility: Restrooms and drinking fountains are available onsite.
-Metered lot and street parking may be limited, please plan accordingly.
+Metered parking is limited, so please plan accordingly.

-• Beach Cleanup @ Cowell Beach (May 10, 2025 @ 9:00 am - 11:00 am)
+• Holiday Cleanup @ Corcoran Lagoon Beach (July 5 @ 9:00 am - 11:00 am)

 • Registration is required

-• Meet Up Location: Please meet us at the base of the stairs to Cowell Beach, on the right side of the wharf entrance.
+• Meet Up Location: Please meet us at the end of 20th Ave near the top of the stairs to the beach.

 • Facilities & Accessibility: There are no restrooms available, and no drinking fountains on site.
 Parking is limited, so please plan accordingly.
+Please note this location is not wheelchair accessible, there are stairs and large rocks down to the beach.

 • Join Coastal Watershed Council!